mrkajetanp/workload-processor/README.md

 When using the pre-defined plotting functions the relevant metrics will automatically be loaded the first time the plot is generated and the re-used.
 No further steps should be necessary.
 The metrics are loaded using the `wp.notebook.WorkloadNotebookPlotter.requires_analysis` decorator.

-To find out which metrics correspond to which private loader functions consult `wp.notebook.WorkloadNotebookPlotter.analysis_to_loader`.
+To obtain the loader function for a specific metric consult consult `wp.notebook.WorkloadNotebookPlotter.analysis_to_loader`.
 The loader functions can be called manually if needed but it should not be necessary.

 #### Manually loading the metrics